 In 1925, Hanson was hired by financial tycoon H.H.
 Cotton to develop a 2,000-acre tract in southern Orange County, California.
 Hanson named the new city after the nearby San Clemente Island.
 All residential lots sold in the new city had a clause to the deeds requiring that the town’s signature red tile roofs with any design.

-Along with his estate overlooking the pier, Hansen built several other public buildings which are still in use today.
+Along with his estate overlooking the pier, Hansen built several other public buildings still in use today.
 The Ole Hansen Beach Club is situated adjacent to San Clemente’s North Beach and is used as a wedding and event venue.
-The San Clemente Community Center is another example of Ole Hansen Spanish Colonial Revival style buildings.
+The San Clemente Community Center is another example of Ole Hansen Spanish Colonial Revival-style buildings.

 Casa Romantica Self-Guided Tours

-A modest entrance fee is required to visit Casa Romantica and its worth every penny.
-From the moment you enter the courtyard through the handmade wood door, you know Casa Romantica is truly a special place.
-The courtyard walkways are covered by unique tiles and archways lead off into the various rooms of the estate.
+A modest entrance fee is required to visit Casa Romantica, and it’s worth every penny.
+You know Casa Romantica is truly a special place from the moment you enter the courtyard through the handmade wood door.
+Unique tiles cover the courtyard walkways, and archways lead off into the various rooms of the estate.

-Highlights of the tour include the main room & solarium, the octagonal room, dining room, and the million dollar view Ocean Terrace.
+Highlights of the tour include the main room & solarium, the octagonal room, dining room, and the million-dollar view Ocean Terrace.
 The walls are covered with pictures and information about the early days of San Clemente, Huntington Beach, Long Beach, and Los Angeles.
-The octagonal room was used as Ole Hanson’s Office and has the best view in the estate.
+The octagonal room was used as Ole Hanson’s Office and had the best view of the estate.

 Casa Romantica Gardens

 The gardens surrounding the estate are just as beautiful as the house.
 They include the bluff top garden, native American garden, butterfly garden, herb garden, and cactus & succulent gardens.
 The Ocean Terrace, originally a lawn with a small tile patio, is now covered with cement and features one of the best views in San Clemente.
 The gardens also feature a small amphitheater terrace.